 The European Gay & Lesbian Sport Federation (EGLSF) was founded in 1989.
 Its aims are to:

-- fight against discrimination in sport on grounds of sexual preference
+- fight against discrimination in sport on grounds of sexual orientation

 - stimulate integration in sport and emancipation of lesbians and gays